Online shops are, literally, everywhere.

 Rightly or wrongly, you'll have to defend yourself.
 That means an expensive solicitor and time away from running your business, neither of which you can likely afford.
 Worse, you could be looking at a big compensation bill on top.

 As always, the answer to this potentially business-crippling problem is insurance.
-Specifically, online retailers' product liability insurance.
+Specifically, product liability insurance for online retailers .
 It pays those legal bills for you, and picks up the compensation tab if you're at fault.

 No man's an island.
 No internet retailer is either.